 Prerequisite(s): ARIL 225, ARIL 300 and ARIL 311.
 Restriction(s): BFA Animation / Illustration majors only.
 Illustrators need to be prepared for the business aspect of the freelance market.
 Students will gain an understanding of information in regards to executing an assignment successfully and efficiently.
 This class practices interpersonal skills and goes through every phase, from understanding legal contracts that are essential to a business transaction to negotiating rates.

-Prerequisite(s): ARIL 321.
+Prerequisite(s): ANIM 321.
 Restriction(s): BFA Animation / Illustration majors only.
 An overview of the working aspects of broadcast animation.
 Focus is on computer graphics as it has integrated into the broadcast industry.
 Students create animation sequences for news, industrial, educational and informational venues.

 Prerequisite(s): ARIL 310 and ARIL 311.
 Restriction(s): BFA Illustration majors only.
 Editorial is a fast‐paced society of magazine and newspaper illustration related to written text and commentary cartoons.
 This course concentrates on the conceptual importance and practices of story and text analysis to develop unique visual ideas that communicate the text's concepts.
 Students will develop skills for rapid iteration of such ideas from text analysis, and viable illustration techniques for reproduction in print and online media.
 Projects are based upon unfolding newsworthy events and 'magazine' pieces.